cyruschuikc/cyruschuikc.github.io/README.md

 > [!NOTE]
 > ```diff
-> !This license applicable to all branches of this repository
+> !Applicable to all branches of this repository
-> !extra specified exception
+> !Extra specified exception
 >```

 ## Websites